Introduction to provisioned throughput in Azure Cosmos DB

 An Azure Cosmos database is a unit of management for a set of containers.
 A database consists of a set of schema-agnostic containers.
 An Azure Cosmos container is the unit of scalability for both throughput and storage.
 A container is horizontally partitioned across a set of machines within an Azure region and is distributed across all Azure regions associated with your Azure Cosmos account.

-The throughput provisioned on an Azure Cosmos container is exclusively reserved for the container.
+The throughput provisioned on an Azure Cosmos container is exclusively reserved for that container.
 The container receives the provisioned throughput all the time.
 The provisioned throughput on a container is financially backed by SLAs.
-To configure throughput on a container, see how to provision throughput on a Azure Cosmos container.
+To learn how to configure standard (manual) throughput on a container, see Provision throughput on an Azure Cosmos container.
+To learn how to configure autoscale throughput on a container, see Provision autoscale throughput.

-When you provision throughput on an Azure Cosmos database, the throughput is shared across all the containers in the database, unless you’ve specified a provisioned throughput on specific containers.
-Sharing the database throughput among its containers is analogous to hosting a database on a cluster of machines.
-Since all containers within a database share the resources available on a machine, you naturally do not get predictable performance on any specific container.
-To configure throughput on a database, see how to configure provisioned throughput on a Azure Cosmos database.
+When you provision throughput on an Azure Cosmos database, the throughput is shared across all the containers (called shared database containers) in the database.
+An exception is if you specified a provisioned throughput on specific containers in the database.
+Sharing the database-level provisioned throughput among its containers is analogous to hosting a database on a cluster of machines.
+Because all containers within a database share the resources available on a machine, you naturally do not get predictable performance on any specific container.
+To learn how to configure provisioned throughput on a database, see Configure provisioned throughput on an Azure Cosmos database.
+To learn how to configure autoscale throughput on a database, see Provision autoscale throughput.

-- The choice of partition keys for various containers and
+- The choice of partition keys for various containers.

 - The distribution of the workload across various logical partitions of the containers.